gongbaodd/gongbaodd.github.io/_docs/2024/01/22/week-3-Apple-Developer-Account.md

 ## Expo .ipa files

 Expo used to support building .ipa files, but now it is not supported anymore.
 I think I will try to figure out how.
 And then signing the app for personal use is easy.
 Just using i4Tools.

+## The Boy Who lived

+A film about a disabled stunt man of Harry Potter